-- 1) Press the ASSIGN button and hold it down. - 2) Press the CHSELECT key. - 3) Release the ASSIGN push-button. - 4) Define the GLOBAL CHANNEL by operating one of the keys (H1) through (H16) on the keyboard. - 5) Finally, press the ENTER key.
+- 1) Press the ASSIGN push-button and hold it down. - 2) Press the CH SELECT key. - 3) Release the ASSIGN push-button. - 4) Define the GLOBAL CHANNEL by operating one of the keys CH 1 through CH 16 on the keyboard. - 5) Finally, press the ENTER key.
 In order to discard your assignments, please press the CANCEL key or press the ASSIGN push-button again.
-The ASSIGN LED will go off in all 3 cases. - ♦ The factory setting for the GLOBAL CHANNEL is channel 1.
+The ASSIGN LED will go off in all 3 cases. - The factory setting for the GLOBAL CHANNEL is channel 1.

-4.2.2 Individual channel assignment
+4.2.2 The individual channel assignment